mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 ### Scheduler

-I have also found two another *Apache Airflow* properties worth to modify:
+I have also found two other *Apache Airflow* properties worth modifying:

 * **scheduler.min_file_process_interval** -- The minimum interval after which a DAG file is parsed and tasks are scheduled, 0 if not specified.
 * **scheduler.parsing_processes** -- Defines how many DAGs parsing processes will run in parallel, 2 if not specified.